 OBS Studio is one of the most popular video recording and live streaming software programs.
 As a video recording application, OBS Studio takes up a lot CPU when working.
 Many people have reported that they got "Encoding overloaded!
 Consider turning down video settings or using a faster encoding preset" error from OBS Studio when the program runs quite slowly or fails to encode videos.
 Actually, this issue is related to high CPU usage.
 To fix this problem, you can try the solutions below.

 OBS has a certain system requirement for lag-free screen recording and streaming.
-If your computer doesn't work well with OBS, it's time to get a lightweight screen recorder, which takes less CPU usage to get a high-quality recording.
+If your computer doesn't work well with OBS, it's time to get a lightweight screen recorder (opens new window), which takes less CPU usage to get a high-quality recording.

 You May Need:

 The higher resolution you set for encoding videos with OBS, the more pressure the CPU will get, and your computer may overheat, as a result of which, your screen may freeze and the videos may stutter.
 So the first workaround is to downscale the OBS output resolution to reduce CPU usage.